testingautomated-usi/DeepHyperion/README.md

 ## Getting Started ##

-Click [here](./documentation/getting_started.md) to see how to set up DeepHyperion and validate its general functionality.
+Click [here](./documentation/getting_started.md) to see how to set up DeepHyperion and validate its general functionality by using our pre-configured Docker image.

 ## Detailed Description ##